Chapter 4. A Little Exploration

 To get a list of the most useful targets, use dno help.

 If you run dno without an explicit target, it will attempt to build the default target.
-What this will do, will depend on the type of directory you are in.
+What this will do, will depend on the type of directory you are in: if you are in a board directory, it will rebuild the executable; if you are in a lib directory, it will compile the lib and run unit tests; if you are in a docs directory, it will rebuild your documentation.

 Of particular interest here is the -j N option.
 This allows make to perform multiple actions ("jobs") in parallel.
 This can greatly reduce the compilation time for a large piece of software.
 See the make manual page for more on this.